blad/mockingjays/README.md

   // Optional Settings
   ignoreContentType: 'image/*,text/html', // Skip Cache on any Image and HTML document.
-  refresh: true # Always Visit the Source for a Newer Response });
+  refresh: true # Always Visit the Source for a Newer Response
+  cacheHeader: 'authorization,content-length' # Headers should be considered in cache });
 ```